nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### portal-app2

-This plugin type makes a Single Page Application (SPA) available in the Portal.
+This plugin type makes a Microfrontend (Portal App) available in the Portal.

 To register a new portal-app plugin add this to _package.json_: